Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery: Introduction

-The contributions of this work are the following. \textbf{(1.)} We provide extensive experimental evidence that \qd methods are competitive with \rl approaches for skill discovery in terms of performance given fixed compute and training time budgets and hyperparameter sensitivity.
-Specifically, using environments taken from the \qd and \rl literature, we compare eight state-of-the-art skill-discovery methods from the \rl and \qd world on the basis of (i) metrics directly evaluating the skills' diversity, (ii) the skills' performance on adaptation tasks, and (iii) the skills' performance when used as primitives for hierarchical planning. \textbf{(2.)} We open source efficient implementations of all environments and algorithms.
-Armed with these, running any of the experiments, some of which require hundreds of millions of environments steps, takes only 2 hours on a single affordable accelerator. \textbf{(3.)} We provide a detailed analysis of the strengths and weaknesses of all methods, we show that no single method outperforms all others on all environments and we identify future research directions.
+Our contributions are the following. \textbf{(1.)} We provide extensive experimental evidence that \qd methods are competitive with \rl ones for skill discovery in terms of performance given fixed compute and training time budgets and hyperparameter sensitivity.
+Specifically, using environments taken from the \qd and \rl literature, we compare eight state-of-the-art skill-discovery methods from the \rl and \qd world on the basis of (i) metrics directly evaluating the skills' diversity, (ii) the skills' performance on adaptation tasks, and (iii) the skills' performance when used as primitives for hierarchical planning. \textbf{(2.)} We open source efficient implementations of all environments and algorithms\footnote{ {\url{https://github.com/instadeepai/qd-skill-discovery-benchmark}}} based on the QDax library\footnote{ \url{https://github.com/adaptive-intelligent-robotics/QDax}}.
+Armed with these, running any of the experiments, some of which require hundreds of millions of environments steps, takes only 2 hours on a single affordable accelerator. \textbf{(3.)} We provide a detailed analysis of the strengths and weaknesses of all methods, we show that no single method outperforms all others on all environments, and we identify future research directions.